-To respond to these inequities, the BHIV and Public Health Solutions launched a new initiative, entitled Building Equity: Intervening Together for Health (BE InTo Health), that focuses on improving HIV outcomes for priority populations, including Black and Hispanic/Latino Older Adults Living with HIV.
+In partnership with the NYC Health Department’s Bureau of Hepatitis, HIV, and Sexually Transmitted Infections (BHHS) and Public Health Solutions, Downstate’s STAR Health Center (SHC) has embarked on a new initiative entitled, Building Equity: Intervening Together for Health (BE InTo Health) that endeavors to improve HIV outcomes for priority populations, including Black and Hispanic/Latino people aging with HIV.

 Eligibility: